-The purpose of these exhibits is to demonstrate to the public the benefits from the study and application of crop, range and soil sciences to solving problems in management, conservation, sustainability and environmental protection.
+- The purpose of Horticulture is to encourage participants to start and maintain vegetable and herb gardens.
+In addition, 4-H members can participate in planting, growing, and caring for flowers and houseplants.
+There is also a special gardening project in this category that 4-H members can participate in. - The purpose of these exhibits is to demonstrate to the public the benefits from the study and application of crop, range and soil sciences to solving problems in management, conservation, sustainability and environmental protection.
 For guidelines on specific projects, refer to appropriate project manuals.
+Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hagronomy